Aarhus University Seal

 or Introduction to Lightwave Technologies (ILT)

-This course is taught during the Spring semester at the Department of Electrical and Computer Engineering of Aarhus University.
-It is part of the Photonics teaching portfolio.
+This course is offered each Spring semester by the Department of Electrical and Computer Engineering at Aarhus University, as part of its comprehensive Photonics Teaching Program.

 ECTS credits: 5